Using custom patches is one of the most cost-effective ways to mark a uniform, personalize clothing, and elevate your

 When it’s time to cut out your patch, you can use your design as a guide.
 This way you can trace it onto the fabric and cut it out to make sure everything fits perfectly.

 There are three ways of attaching your patch to your garment.
 Use a needle and thread, iron-on backing or use fabric glue.
 The method that works best is a combination of needle & thread and fabric glue.

-Make your business, or special occasion stand out with an eye-catching logo patch.
-In today’s article, we cover everything you need to know on how to make custom patches.
+In today’s article, we cover everything you need to know on how to make such custom patches!

 Creating Your Own Custom Patches

-Having a wide variety of styles to choose from means that each has its own unique set of design challenges.
-In this section, we’ll go over what each type of patch has to offer, as well as some design concepts.
+Having a variety of patch styles to choose from presents unique design challenges.
+In this section, we cover their individual features and design concepts.